 The posts and pages imported (make sure to import the media too) are meant to stress-test your theme.
 Instead of being nicely formatted, many of them come with:

-The list goes on for quite a while, and you can check what all these look like within your theme — hopefully, they're handled well.
+The list goes on for quite a while, and you can check what all of these look like within your theme — hopefully, they're handled well.
 I like to see a theme fare well, but if there are one or two issues here it isn't a tragedy.
 After all, you're unlikely to add 20 categories to a theme, right?

 That said, attention to detail such as this is the hallmark of a good theme.
 This test suite is fairly well known, so authors really should test against it when building their theme.